What is a Visa?

 Some Visa’s require potential applicants to sit tests in order to establish their level of proficiency within a particular academic area.

-For instance, prior to applying for a 457 work visa or a Student Visa, potential applicants must sit an International English Language Testing System (IELTS) test to determine their English language skill level, and they must generally book a place for this test well in advance of their application due to high demand.
+For instance, prior to applying for a TSS visa or a Student Visa, potential applicants must sit an International English Language Testing System (IELTS) test to determine their English language skill level, and they must generally book a place for this test well in advance of their application due to high demand.

 For more information on the testing requirements of visas, please contact us.